craftercms/docs/source/reference/api/search.rst

 Authoring Indexing
 ^^^^^^^^^^^^^^^^^^
 Authoring indexing is done to help content authors do their work and is controlled by CrafterCMS.
 The authoring search index is tuned to help authors and is not used by the project/site for delivery concerns.
+Developers working on CrafterCMS projects don't need to concern themselves with this indexing/search.
+Developers working on authoring plugins may leverage this search index to perform authoring-related searches to aid content authors' workflow.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Delivery Search Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Delivery indexing is done to enable search and search-based features for the delivery project/site.
 This is configurable per project/site, and the index is tuned to help end-users use the project/site.
+Developers working on projects/sites will leverage this to perform search and add search-based features.
+Tuning this index might make sense for specific use cases where the defaults are not enough.

 |hr|